Biden to push for more coronavirus relief, setting up a clash with GOP

 Biden has said extending unemployment insurance is necessary “so they can continue to feed their families.”

-This week’s package allows for a $300-per-week unemployment benefit until at least mid-March, about half of the $600-per-week benefit that Congress enacted last spring.
+This week’s package allows for a $300-per-week additional unemployment benefit until at least mid-March, about half of the $600-per-week additional benefit that Congress enacted last spring.

 The bill also extends a special program for gig workers.